Research

 • Ion channels involved in electric nerve signaling and cell-cell communications.

-We complement them with computational approaches such as molecular dynamics (atomic models), normal modes dynamics (coarse-grained models), conditioned Langevin dynamics and (ensemble) statistical thermodynamics, in order to go beyond the essentially static pictures given by these methods.
+We complement them with computational approaches such as molecular dynamics (atomic models), normal modes dynamics (coarse-grained models), conditioned Langevin dynamics in order to go beyond the essentially static pictures given by these methods.

-In addition, computational tools allow to make use of the important information contained in biodiversity and the massive sequence data of related molecules in the tree of life and help to understand what is essential in their active site structure and how it is modulated (allostery).
+In addition, (ensemble) statistical thermodynamics allow us to make use of the all the information contained in biodiversity.
+The massive sequence data of related molecules in the tree of life can help to understand what is essential in their active site structure and how it is modulated (allostery).

-Our main goal is to understand how these molecular machines work at the atomic level, their binding properties and electrostatics, so as to design structure-inspired drugs (pharmacology and drug discovery).
+Our main goal is to understand how these molecular machines interact with partners at the atomic level, their solvation and binding properties (including electrostatics), so as to design structure-inspired drugs (pharmacology and drug discovery).

 When possible we study their structure in the context of their partners in larger macromolecular complexes in order to mimic their behaviour in cellulo and to understand their regulation as well as possible emerging collective properties (systems biology).